How can a pair of telescopic Glasses help you?

 What are Bioptic telescope glasses?

-During activities that need both mobility and greater central vision, Bioptic Telescope glasses provide the benefits of a telescopic system.
+During activities that need both mobility and greater central vision, Bioptic Telescope eyeglasses provide the benefits of a telescopic system but still allow you to move around.
 The telescopic system comes in a range of sizes, shapes, colors, and magnification capabilities.
 They can be produced in a variety of frames to meet the demands of the patient.
-The patient and the doctor collaborate to determine the optimal system for the task and activity.
+The patient and the eye doctor collaborate to determine the optimal system for the task and activity.
 Our patients have utilized their bioptic glasses for a variety of chores and activities, including driving, watching movies, attending to a play, playing cards, and simply seeing faces.

 Distance vision is necessary for social engagement, and its loss may reduce one’s quality of life.
 The inability to interpret body language or establish eye contact may be isolating and depressing for individuals who are blind or visually impaired.
 Distance vision loss has a significantly greater impact on independence and self-worth more than reading loss, and it is not easily substituted by other modalities—no one can see your friends and family for you.